Travel guide

 3. No internet connection needed for activation

 Inserting a physical SIM does not require internet.
 Activating an eSIM requires a WiFi connection to download the profile.
-In situations without available WiFi, the physical SIM is more convenient.
+In situations where WiFi is not available, a physical SIM is more convenient.

 4. Better portability between countries with restrictions